You’ve got a heart as loud as lions, so why let your voice be tamed?

-What’s your theme to stay motivated for 2013?
+What’s your theme to stay motivated for the year ahead?

-For me 2012 was the ‘Year of Awakening’ – it was the close of quite a long period of transition and paved the way for the opening of a new arc in 2013.
+For me last year was the ‘Year of Awakening’ – it was the close of quite a long period of transition and paved the way for the opening of a new arc in the year ahead.
 This year for me is the ‘Year of Engagement’.
 It’s about stepping up in a bigger, braver, bolder way and really engaging with the world – using my voice, sharing my message, and reaching and helping more people.
 I also find it helpful to pick a song or a movie (or both) that helps me stay connected to my theme and make it real.

 This year I’ve chosen Emeli Sandé’s ‘Read all about it’ as my theme song.
 For me it aligns perfectly with both my theme for this year and my message of ‘Live and Lead Untamed and Unafraid’.
 I’ve noted the part of the lyrics that have real meaning for me below.

 So what do you want to achieve this year and what’s the theme you want to chose to help you stay on track?
 Please share your thoughts in the comments section below!

 “You’ve got the words to change a nation, but you’re biting your tongue